-- Red Deer currently has a capacity for 230 individuals in the emergency shelter system and 62 people in permanent supportive housing. - There is an ongoing debate about selecting a location for the permanent homeless shelter; however, as we cast an eye to the future with an aging population, we will have more and more senior citizens seeking the services of a shelter if we can't provide them with a home. - Chronic lack of permanent supportive housing inventory in our city.
-Between November 2023 and January 2024, there was an average of 129 individuals eligible, and waiting, for permanent supportive housing.
+- Red Deer currently has a capacity for 230 individuals in the emergency shelter system and 62 people in permanent supportive housing.36 - There is an ongoing debate about selecting a location for the permanent homeless shelter;38 however, as we cast an eye to the future with an aging population, we will have more and more senior citizens seeking the services of a shelter if we can't provide them with a home. - Red Deer Housing Authority properties provide 310 units, which are close to 100% occupied, and the Rental Assistance Benefit supports approximately 700 families.
+The waitlist for support, as of December 31, 2023, is approximately 400 names long.39 - Chronic lack of permanent supportive housing inventory in our city.
+Between November 2023 and January 2024, there was an average of 129 individuals eligible, and waiting, for permanent supportive housing.40